ShirinTahmasebi/shirintahmasebi.github.io/papers/recommenders/_posts/2023-09-06-selective-fairness-in-recommenders.md

 * **Multi-Attribute Fairness:** In addition to single-attribute fairness, the paper also examines multi-attribute fairness settings.
 This means that the fairness-aware modeling can take into account multiple user-sensitive attributes simultaneously to provide fairness in recommendations.

+The paper compares the performance of PFRec with several baselines, including:
+* **SASRec:** This is the same pre-training model used for learning user representations, without any fairness considerations.
+It serves as a baseline for evaluating PFRec's fairness-aware capabilities.
+* **BERT4Rec:** BERT4Rec is mentioned as another strong BERT-based sequential recommendation model.
+While the paper doesn't provide specific details, it implies that BERT4Rec is one of the models used for comparison with PFRec.

 Performance measurement metrics can be divided into two categories: